Date of Birth: 29th March 1969

 In 2007 Donald, who had recently returned to Summer Bay after running into money trouble, heard that Marilyn had been diagnosed with breast cancer, and left for England to go and look after her.

-Marilyn returned to Summer Bay in 2009 after an absence of nearly ten years, along with an injured Justin Jefferies who she had stumbled across on the way in, taking him to hospital.
+Marilyn returned to Summer Bay in 2010 after an absence of more than ten years, along with an injured Justin Jefferies who she had stumbled across on the way in, taking him to hospital.
 She quickly met up with Alf, who invited her to stay at the caravan park house, and explained to him that she had been a reality TV star for a while as a result of her nannying job but things had gone downhill for her after the show was cancelled.
 She bemused him, Miles and Nicole by getting rid of most of the food and introducing healthy products.
 She and Miles soon clashed and one argument, where she told him his moods weren’t fair on her and he accused her of taking over his home, ended with her deciding to leave the house until he apologised.

 Marilyn then began having dreams about Byron, at the age he would have been if he’d lived, and a girl called Rabbit.
 When she came across a drawing of Rabbit that Miles had done, she asked him about it and one of her dreams led her to Miles graffitiing a caravan.
 She told Alf what she’d seen and they then found Miles talking to himself.
 She seemed most accepting of his claim that Rabbit was the ghost of his dead daughter but still suggested he get counselling and confided in Elijah about what had been going on.
 She also gave Nicole advice about her situation with Britt.
 She initially believed Miles story that he had stopped seeing Rabbit when he took his medication but then overheard him talking to her again.